klmcwhirter/explore_python/concurrent/README.md

 # Experiments on Performance of NoGIL Compile-time Option of python3.13t

-The [`perfects.py`](./perfects.py) module finds [perfect numbers](https://mathworld.wolfram.com/PerfectNumber.html) from 1 up to and including some max_n value.
+The [`perfects.py`](./perfects.py) module finds [perfect numbers](https://mathworld.wolfram.com/PerfectNumber.html) from 1 up to and including some `max_n` value.

 This problem is suitable for testing concurrent execution models because:

-* while there is a formula for predicting where they appear - a brute force method is used by `perfects.py`.
-This presents as a normalizing effect on the characteristics of the execution model being tested.
+* while there is a formula for predicting where they appear - a brute force method is used by `perfects.py` to find perfect numbers.
+This presents as a normalizing effect on the characteristics of the execution model being tested
-* each value of `n` tested is independent from all other values of `n`; meaning parallelism can be maximized.
+* the process for testing each value of `n` is independent from all other values of `n`; meaning parallelism can be maximized

 [`perfects.py`](./perfects.py) supports the test goals via the following execution models selectable on the command line: